h2oai/nitro/README.md

 ### Markdown - Links

-Local links in markdown content behave like any other input.
+Local links in markdown content behave just like any other input.
 Clicking on a local link returns the name of the link.

 ```py